Samriddha-Poudel/Rock-paper-scissor/README.md

 - JS : JS is used in this project to impliment the logic of the game .

-# Note:
-I have deplyod all of mine project through netlify which i have sumbited till now unitl expect one and my free trail of netlify has been full of limit so my website is down in netlify so i have uploaded it from github pages so you can cehck it out from here .

   # How to use it: